 Of all home fitness devices, the treadmill requires the most care and regular maintenance.
-This is due to its design: while you walk or run on the upper side of the treadmill’s wide belt, the underside is constantly rubbing against parts such as the motor, the rollers, etc. Therefore, lubrication is essential to ensure smooth movement.
+This is due to its design: while you walk or run on the upper side of the treadmill’s wide belt, the underside is constantly rubbing against parts such as the motor, the rollers, etc. Therefore, our sold separately lubrication is essential to ensure that smooth movement.

 Determining when lubrication is needed

-By lubricating your treadmill regularly you help to ensure the most comfortable workout possible.
+By lubricating your treadmill regularly you can strive towards a comfortable workout .
 Above all, you protect both the running mat and the motor from premature wear and tear.
 Under normal use, you should lubricate the device every three months, or every 130 miles.
 If you use your treadmill more intensely, check more often to determine if maintenance is necessary.
 Don’t wait until you hear squeaking or some other sound that would indicate unwanted friction.

 So, how do you check?
 Loosen the belt.
 Start by unplugging your treadmill – a necessary precaution before you do any sort of maintenance work.
 Then, loosen a bolt with an Allen wrench or a screwdriver, depending on the model.
 See your user’s model for detailed instructions.